Test Dates for Spring 2020

 There is not an official study guide for the CPCE.
 Since the CPCE and the National Counselor Examination for Licensure and Certification (NCE) are based on the same eight content areas, any study materials developed for the NCE should be useful for the CPCE.
-The Counseling department at CMU does not have a preparation guide and does not endorse any particular guide.
+The Counseling department at CMU offers several NCE exam preparation materials to loan to students on a first come, first serve basis.

 You will be sent written notification from the CSE department indicating whether you passed or failed the exam.

 If you have not achieved a passing score, you will be required to apply for and complete the entire exam during the next semester the exam is offered.
 You must make an appointment with your advisor before retaking the exam.
 (Don’t forget to fill out a new application.)

 - Failure of the Comprehensive Examination